Locations:

 Diagnosis and Tests

-How is enteropathic arthritis diagnosed?
+How doctors diagnose enteropathic arthritis

-There is no specific enteropathic arthritis test, but your healthcare provider may order certain procedures to confirm that IBD and inflammatory arthritis are both present.
+There’s no specific enteropathic arthritis test, but your healthcare provider may order certain procedures to confirm that IBD and inflammatory arthritis are both present.
 Or tests may identify another cause of your symptoms.
 These tests may include:

 Management and Treatment